alexliesenfeld/httpmock/README.md

 Each test usually creates its own local `MockServer` using `MockServer::start()`.
 This creates a lightweight HTTP server that runs on its own random port.
 This way tests do not conflict with each other.

-You can use the `Mock`  structure to specify and create mocks on the mock server. `Mock` structure provides you all supported mocking functionality.
+You can use the `Mock`  structure to specify and create mocks on the mock server.
+It provides you all supported mocking functionality.

 ### Request Matching and Responses
-Other than many other libraries `httpmock` does not require you to learn a DSL-like API to specify `Mock` behaviour.
+Other than many other libraries `httpmock` does not require you to learn a DSL-like API to specify mock behaviour.
 Instead, `httpmock` provides you a fluent builder-like API that clearly separates request matching and response attributes by using the following naming scheme:

-- All methods starting with `expect` place a requirement on the HTTP request (e.g. `expect_method`, `expect_path`, or `expect_body`).
+- All `Mock` methods that start with `expect` in their name set a requirement for HTTP requests (e.g. `Mock::expect_method`, `Mock::expect_path`, or `Mock::expect_body`).
-- All methods starting with `return` define what the mock server will return in response to a matching HTTP request (e.g. `return_status`, `return_body`, etc.).
+- All `Mock` methods that start with `return` in their name define what the mock server will return in response to an HTTP request that matched all mock requirements (e.g.
+`Mock::return_status`, `Mock::return_body`, etc.).

-With this naming scheme users can benefit from IDE autocompletion to find request matchers and response attributes without even looking into documentation.
+With this naming scheme users can benefit from IDE autocompletion to find request matchers and response attributes mostly without even looking into documentation.

-An HTTP request is only considered to match a mock if it matches all of the mocks request requirements.
 If a request does not match at least one mock, the server will respond with an error message and HTTP status code 404 (Not Found).

 ### Sync / Async